Topological holography, quantum criticality, and boundary states: Boundary states in RCFTs

 now have a uniform norm independent of $b$.
 We will therefore use Eq.~\eqref{eq:ishinormstate} as the properly normalized states.

 As discussed above, the original initial state $\ket{a}$ of the quantum quench is related to Eq.~\eqref{eq:ishinormstate} by a $S$ transformation:

 which is precisely the relations between the Cardy and Ishibashi states.
-Therefore, boundary states can be viewed as coupling the edge CFTs on the cut to form a torus with different anyon flux threaded.
+Therefore, boundary states can be viewed as coupling the edge CFTs on the cut to form a torus with different anyon flux threaded, which can naturally be understood as the ground states of a \spd{1} gapped phase.

 This holographic picture naturally explains why Cardy states are physical.
 As a gapped state in one dimension, the Cardy state with an anyon threaded in the long direction of the cylinder has only short-range correlations (i.e. satisfy cluster decomposition).
 Recall that local operators correspond to Wilson lines connecting the two edges, which become Wilson loops along the compactified direction after gluing.
 The Cardy states are eigenstates of the Wilson loops.
 In contrast, Ishibashi states, being superpositions of Cardy states, are generally long-range correlated (i.e. do not obey cluster decomposition).